 A Circuit From the ARRL Radio Amateurs Handbook.

-Figure 22 Schematic of a Power Supply from the 1957 Handbook.
+Figure 22 Schematic of a Power Supply from the 1957 ARRL Handbook.

 This circuit is a bit unusual in that it used a dual high μ triode as the DC amplifier.
 A 12AX7 could easily be substituted for the 6SL7.
 A 6L6 or other power tube could be substituted for the 6AS7G/6080WA.
 If this were done the 160 ohm balancing pot would not be necessary.
 I doubt that any alteration of values would be required.
 The cathode of the right hand triode is used as the inverting input while the grid serves as the noninverting input.
+This circuit is so unusual that it almost looks like the ARRL was trying to avoid publishing a circuit that had any resemblance to the circuits of commercial products.
+Could they have really been that paranoid?
 I have not Breadboarded the circuit so I have no idea of its limitations.
 It looks like it would work.

 I looked at the 1962 handbook to see if 5 years had brought about any updates.
 I found this circuit again as well as one similar to figure 4.
 I didn't do an exhaustive search of other years.